-Varanasi has a extreme type of climate.
-Located besides the Ganges Varanasi can be difficult place to visit during the summers.
-Summers are very hot and temperatures shoot upto 46 degrees and winter can be cold with mercury dipping down to 5 degrees.
-This place can be a really bad during the rainy seasons and is advisable not to visit Varanasi during monsoons.
-The best season to visit Varanasi during September to March.
+Varanasi has an extreme type of climate.
+Located beside the Ganges Varanasi can be a difficult place to visit during the summers.
+Summers are very hot and temperatures shoot up to 46 degrees and winter can be cold with the mercury dipping down to 5 degrees.
+This place can be really bad during the rainy seasons and is advisable not to visit Varanasi during monsoons.
+The best season to visit Varanasi from September to March.

 Jaunpur – 58 kms.

 Lucknow – 380 km.

 Kushinagar – 275 km.

 Chukar – 45 km.

 Population: About 14 lakh People reside in this city.

 How to Reach Varanasi By Air, Rail & Road ?